airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 #### Facebook Marketing Source Settings:

 1. For **Account ID**, enter the [Facebook Ad Account ID Number](https://www.facebook.com/business/help/1492627900875762) to use when pulling data from the Facebook Marketing API.
 To find this ID, open your Meta Ads Manager.
 The Ad Account ID number is in the **Account** dropdown menu or in your browser's address bar.
 Refer to the [Facebook docs](https://www.facebook.com/business/help/1492627900875762) for more information.
-2. For **Start Date**, use the provided datepicker, or enter the date programmatically in the `YYYY-MM-DDTHH:mm:ssZ` format.
+2. (Optional) For **Start Date**, use the provided datepicker, or enter the date programmatically in the `YYYY-MM-DDTHH:mm:ssZ` format.
 The data added on and after this date will be replicated.
-If this field is left blank, Airbyte will replicate all data.
+If this field is left blank, Airbyte will replicate all data since 2 year ago.

    :::warning
    Insight tables are only able to pull data from the last 37 months.
 If you are syncing insight tables and your start date is older than 37 months, your sync will fail.